Egypt: Arts

 The Egyptians were one of the first major civilisations to codify design elements in art and architecture.
 Egyptian blue, also known as calcium copper silicate, is a pigment used by Egyptians for thousands of years.
 It is considered to be the first synthetic pigment.
 The wall paintings done in the service of the Pharaohs followed a rigid code of visual rules and meanings.
 Egyptian civilisation is renowned for its colossal pyramids, temples and monumental tombs.
 Well-known examples are the Pyramid of Djoser designed by ancient architect and engineer Imhotep, the Sphinx, and the temple of Abu Simbel.

-Modern and contemporary Egyptian art spans a wide range of disciplines, ranging from the vernacular architecture of Hassan Fathy and Ramses Wissa Wassef to the iconic sculptures of Mahmoud Mokhtar and the distinctive Coptic iconography of Isaac Fanous.
+Modern and contemporary Egyptian art spans disciplines from the vernacular architecture of Hassan Fathy and Ramses Wissa Wassef to the iconic sculptures of Mahmoud Mokhtar and the distinctive Coptic iconography of Isaac Fanous.
 Its development in the twentieth century reflected a complex dialogue between national identity, global artistic trends, and social change.
 Early modern Egyptian artists sought to reconnect with their national heritage through Neo-Pharaonic styles in architecture, sculpture, and painting, with artists such as Mahmoud Mokhtar and Mahmoud Sa'id incorporating symbolic references to ancient Egypt and rural life.

 Later generations embraced international movements like Surrealism, Cubism, Dadaism, and abstraction, while the Art et Liberté group, including Ramses Younan, promoted individual expression and antifascist ideals.
 The Contemporary Art Group, with artists such as Gazbia Sirry and Abdel Hadi Al Gazzar, explored social realism and the quest for the Egyptian soul, while experimental painters and sculptors like Munir Canaan and Salah Abdel Kerim explored Abstract Expressionism and assemblage.
 In the latter half of the century, artists responded to political and cultural shifts with Islamic-inspired calligraphy and geometric abstraction, exemplified by the Calligraphic School of Art.
 Other notable artists from this era include Inji Efflatoun and Kamal Amin.

 The launch of institutions such as the Townhouse Gallery in 1998 democratised art access and introduced new media forms like video and installation art, providing a platform for younger artists such as Fathi Hassan, Ghada Amer, Medhat Shafik, Moataz Nasr, and Mona Marzouk to experiment with installation, video, and photography.
 The 2011 Egyptian revolution ushered in a new era of politically and socially engaged art.
 Graffiti emerged as a prominent medium to document protests and communicate revolutionary messages, with artists like Bahia Shehab, Alaa Awad, Aya Tarek, and Ganzeer creating works that memorialised martyrs, critiqued political figures, and reclaimed public spaces.